zonehun/homebridge-http-advanced-accessory/README.md

 # homebridge http advanced accessory

 Homebridge plugin that can turn virtually any device which exposes HTTP APIs into an HomeKit compatible Service.
-It's purpose is to connect any device that can be controlled via HTTP command to Homekit.
-It creates a Homebridge accessory which uses HTTP calls to *change* and *check* its state via the concept of 'actions'.
+Its purpose is to connect any device that can be controlled via HTTP command to Homekit.
+It creates a Homebridge accessory which uses HTTP calls to *change* and *check* its state via [Actions](#Actions).

-This plugin is a fork of HttpAccessory and has merged many features (mainly mappers) from the homebridge-http-securitysystem (<https://github.com/codetwice/homebridge-http-securitysystem>).
+This plugin is a fork of HttpAccessory and has merged many features (mainly mappers) from the [homebridge-http-securitysystem](<https://github.com/codetwice/homebridge-http-securitysystem>).

 ## Installation